Skip to content

 The Division of Continuing Education (DCE) offers degree courses all year round to accelerate degree completion.

 Withdrawal Grades.
-You are allowed to receive 2 withdrawal (WD) grades without them affecting your GPA.
+You are allowed to receive two withdrawal (WD) grades without them affecting your GPA.
 Any additional WD grades count as zero in your cumulative GPA.
-Please note that a WD grade from a two-credit course will count as 1 of your 2 allowed WD grades.
+Please note that a WD grade from a two-credit course will count as one of your two allowed WD grades.
 See Academic Standing.

 Repeat Courses.
 We advise you to review the ALM program’s strict policies about repeating courses.
 Generally speaking, you may not repeat a course to improve your GPA or to fulfill a degree requirement (if the minimum grade was not initially achieved).
 Nor can you repeat a course for graduate credit that you’ve previously completed at Harvard Extension School or Harvard Summer School at the undergraduate level.